-Administrative Roads and Areas: Areas closed to the public, but necessary for government vehicles, equipment and personnel to access in order to maintain park facilities and infrastructure.
+Administrative Roads and Areas: Areas closed to the public, but necessary for government vehicles, equipment and personnel to use in order to maintain park facilities and infrastructure.

 Backcountry Camping: Camping outside of a designated camping area and at least one half mile distant from a developed area.
-Backcountry camping is allowed with permission of the Superintendent.